-(1) CGT event H1 happens if a deposit paid to you is forfeited because a prospective sale or other transaction does not proceed.

-Example: You decide to sell land.
+- CGT event H1 happens if a deposit paid to you is forfeited because a prospective sale or other transaction does not proceed.
+The payment can include giving property: see section 103-5. - Example: You decide to sell land.
 Before entering into a contract of sale, the prospective purchaser pays you a 2 month holding deposit of \$1,000.